 Text editors have diverse and powerful keyboard shortcuts because they have such a refined sense of the point of regard: the highlighted region (which often collapses to a single point).

 But once the point of regard is fractured, how do you know which item should be copied, or deleted?
 If you’re comfortable pointing with the mouse, should you be forced to learn how to navigate the entire page by keyboard just to take advantage of a shortcut?
-If your real point of regard is at the tip of the cursor, why should keyboard shortcuts be locked to the focused element?
+If your real point of regard is at the tip of the cursor, why should keyboard shortcuts be locked to the active element?

 A great example of this is Trello.
 Hover over a card, and hit ‘e’ to edit it.
 Hit escape, and highlight a different card using the keyboard (either hjkl or the arrow keys).
 Use ‘e’ and edit the newly highlighted card.
 They’ve unified keyboard and mouse into one point of regard!
 Great for them!
 Total success, right?